Build Introduction

 The Devourer Ultimate to spread more poison damage.

-Scourge again to benefit from the increased Vigor regeneration rate for 6 seconds.
+Scourge again to benefit from the increased Vigor regeneration rate for 6 seconds.- Spam

 Withering Fist whenever you need Vigor.